BBaysinger/bb-portfolio/deploy-lagoon/docs/lagoon-lifecycle.md

 > Status: prototype/paused.
 This document describes a prior Lagoon/blue-green design; referenced scripts/flags may not exist in the current repo.

-This document is the canonical runbook and reference for the instance lifecycle powering zero/near‑zero downtime deployments of BB-Portfolio using the Lagoon strategy.
-It describes roles, tagging, promotion, rollback, retention, and operational safety controls.
+Runbook for the (paused) Lagoon/blue-green instance lifecycle: roles, tagging, promotion, rollback, retention, and safety controls.

 ---